hepapi/tutorials/AWS-Internal/Session-4-Serverless/hands-on/README.md

 supported, the code fails as it is configured specifically for Python 3.9.

 - Choose Create function.
-At the top of the page there is a message like, Successfully created the function CreateThumbnail.
+At the top of the page there is a message like, Successfully created the function CreateMobileImage.
 You can now change its code and configuration.
 To invoke your function with a test event, choose “Test”.

 ### Task 5.4: Configure the CreateMobileImage Lambda function to add an SQS trigger and upload the Python deployment package